Skip to main content

 • Water quality and potable water

-The Environmental Protection Agency prepares and publishes annual reports on the results of the monitoring programmes carried out.
+The Environmental Protection Agency (this opens in a new tab) prepares and publishes annual reports on the results of the monitoring programmes carried out.

 Where the water quality does not meet the specified standards, remedial measures are outlined in S.I.
-No. 99 of 2023 for public and private water supplies.
+No. 99 of 2023 (this opens in a new tab) for public and private water supplies.

-In EU food law, where there is a reference to potable water, it is usually defined as water which meets the standards of Directive 98/83/EC which has been repealed by Directive (EU) 2020/2184
+In EU food law, where there is a reference to potable water, it is usually defined as water which meets the standards of Directive 98/83/EC which has been repealed by Directive (EU) 2020/2184 (this opens in a new tab).

 Read our factsheet on Potable Water Quality for Food Businesses.